 No borrowing costs are capitalised during the current year and previous year.

-Refer note 19 and 23 for information on property, plant and equipment pledged as security for borrowings by the
+Refer note 19 and 23 for information on investment property pledged as security for borrowings by the Company.

 The Company obtains independent valuation for its investment property at least annually and fair value measurements are categorized as level 3 [refer note 36] measurement in the fair value hierarchy.
-The valuation has been taken considering values arrived using the following methodologies:
+The valuation has been taken considering the values arrived, using the following methodologies:

-(b) Sales comparable method, which compares the price or price per unit area of similar properties being sold in the marketplace; or
+(b) Sales comparable method, which compares the price or price per unit area or Government prescribed allotment rate of similar properties being sold in the marketplace; or

 (c) Average of the above.